mouseless/mouseless.codes/services.md

 #text

-If you have a custom-developed software, it's probable that this software has eventually become outdated and miss out essential technology upgrades.
-This occurs because organizations naturally prioritize their business challenges over technical needs which creates a persistent problem that requires professional attention.
+If you develop an in-house software, it's likely to become outdated and miss out essential technology upgrades.
+Organizations naturally prioritize their business challenges over technical needs which creates a persistent problem that requires professional attention.

 We're more than willing to offer our expertise to take the full responsibility for such systems.
-Through this approach, we aim to create a win-win scenario.
 It enables your workforce to focus on business concerns while granting us an opportunity to address engineering challenges.

 :::